driss14/googlescholarselenium/README.md

 # googlescholarselenium
-Simple script to  download google scholar search to csv file using selenium web driver and beautiful soup
+Simple supervised script to  parse google scholar search to csv file using selenium web driver and beautiful soup